Outlier622/Pet_diary/README.md

 # PetGrowth Diary (diary)

-A Flutter-based pet daily-care diary app for tracking routines (food, health, hygiene) with a local SQLite timeline and optional reminders.
+A Flutter-based pet daily-care diary app for tracking routines (food, health, hygiene) with a local PostgreSQL timeline and optional reminders.

 ## Features